-If you’re in the mood for a swanky hotspot, head to downtown San Diego.
-Atop the Pendry Hotel in the Gaslamp Quarter sits The Pool House, complete with turquoise tiling and oasis-like cabanas (open to the public 11 a.m. to 4 p.m. daily).
+If you’re in the mood for a swanky hotspot, head to central San Diego.
+Atop the Pendry Hotel in the Gaslamp Quarter sits The Pool House, complete with turquoise tiling and oasis-like cabanas (open to the public 11 am to 4 pm daily).
 At 14 stories high, The Nolen offers skyline views, best enjoyed over a make-your-own mimosa during Sunday brunch.
-Also up high (on the 12th floor) sits the iconic Mister A’s, where you can sip cocktails while watching airplanes fly over the skyline.
+Also up high (on the 12th floor) sits the iconic Mister A’s, where you can sip cocktails while watching planes fly past.
 Coming with a big group?
-Reserve a coveted cabana—either for brunch or evening cocktails—at the rooftop lounge at Kettner Exchange in Little Italy.
+Reserve a coveted cabana—either for brunch or evening cocktails—at the rooftop lounge at the Kettner Exchange in Little Italy.

 Get your own private box at a Padres game (no tickets required) at Altitude Sky Lounge, which has an unobstructed view of Petco Park.
 Or travel through time on the roof of the award-winning steakhouse, Born and Raised.
-Don Draper vibes permeate both the mid-century design and the cocktail menu: gimlets, martinis, and Manhattans—straight up.
+Don Draper vibes permeate both the mid-20th-century design and the cocktail menu: straightforward gimlets, martinis and Manhattans.

-Head outside of San Diego proper for a variety of vistas.
+Head out of San Diego proper for a variety of vistas.
 Go all the way up at George’s at the Cove in La Jolla (named one of the top 10 restaurants in the world by Fodor’s Choice), where the Ocean Terrace offers sweeping views of the shoreline.
-Head north to Oceanside for oyster shooters or fish tacos with views of surfers below at Hello Betty Fish House.
+Or head north to Oceanside for oyster shots or fish tacos with views of the surfers below at Hello Betty Fish House.